caaarl/PNPy-PaperFigures/README.md

 ## fig15: Stimulation of tortuous axons

-Activaton of axons in an extracellularly stimulated nerve at different degrees of tortuosity is computed and displayed. `...calculation`: a dictionary of activation ratios is generated and saved. `...loading`:  a previously generated dictionary can be selected and the activation is displayed over stimulation current amplitudes and degrees of tortuosity.
+Activation of axons in an extracellularly stimulated nerve at different degrees of tortuosity is computed and displayed. `...calculation`: a dictionary of activation ratios is generated and saved. `...loading`:  a previously generated dictionary can be selected and the activation is displayed over stimulation current amplitudes and degrees of tortuosity.

 # References